 Guardianship and Administration

-Guardianship and administration law governs the situation where an individual is no longer able to make certain personal and health care decisions on their own.
+Guardianship and administration law governs the situation where an individual is no longer able to make certain personal and financial decisions on their own.
 In this situation, a substituted decision-maker may be appointed to help the individual with impaired capacity by making these decisions on their behalf

 Factsheets